Management strategies for hydropower plants a simple dynamic programming approach: Problem setup and method

 In the context of hydropower, this amounts to maximizing the profit from the electricity generated over a specific period $[t,T]$.
 More precisely, we want to maximize

 by finding an optimal sequence of (random) time points $\tau_i$ at which we move from production mode $\xi_{i-1}$ to $\xi_i$.
-It is convenient to associate to each such sequence a (random) function $\mu_s$, indicating the current state of production at time $s$ and we will move between these notations throughout the text without further notice.
+It is convenient to associate to each such sequence a (random) function $\mu_s$, indicating the current mode of production at time $s$, and we will move between these notations throughout the text without further notice.
 (In fact, we use both notations already in \eqref{eq:tooptimize}.)
-In the display above
+In the above display,

-is the running payoff of the plant at time $s$ when in state $\mu_s$, with water flow $Q_s$, reservoir head $H_s$, and electricity spot price $P_s$.
-The variables $(q,h,p)$ indicate the current value of these stochastic processes, i.e., $Q_t=q,H_t=h,$ and $P_t=p$.
+is the running payoff of the plant at time $s$ when in mode $\mu_s$, with water flow $Q_s$, reservoir head $H_s$, and electricity spot price $P_s$.
+Going forward, the variables $(q,h,p)$ indicate the current value of these stochastic processes, i.e., $Q_t=q,H_t=h,$ and $P_t=p$.
 The cost of moving from production mode $i$ to production mode $j$ is denoted $c_{ij}$.
-These costs occur due to, e.g., wear and tear of the components or the risk of failure when changing production state.
+These costs occur due to, e.g., wear and tear of the components or the risk of failure when changing production mode.